 If you have a high handicap, you’re probably looked to the rack of new drivers at your golf store many times in the past, hoping that it might hold the answer to your problems.

-In the guide below I’ve hand-selected ten clubs that are specifically designed to help people who are struggling with their distance and accuracy.
+In the guide below, I’ve hand-selected ten best drivers for a high handicapper specifically designed to help people who are struggling with their distance and accuracy.

 If you are a high handicapper golfer that needs to tighten up their long game, read on for these reviews!